Kids and COVID-19 | A Quick Guide for Parents

-Consider reducing the amount of screen time focused on COVID-19 outbreak.
+Consider reducing the amount of screen time focused on the COVID-19 outbreak.
 Too much information on one topic can lead to anxiety.

 5. Provide information that is honest and accurate.

 Give children information that is truthful and appropriate for the age and developmental level of the child.
-Talk to children about how some stories on COVID-19 outbreak on the internet and social media may be based on rumors and inaccurate information.
+Talk to children about how some stories on the COVID-19 outbreak on the internet and social media may be based on rumors and inaccurate information.

 6. Teach children everyday actions to reduce the spread of germs.

 - Remind children to stay away from people who are coughing or sneezing or sick.

 - Remind them to cough or sneeze into a tissue or their elbow, then throw the tissue into the trash.

 - Discuss any new actions that may be taken at school to help protect children and school staff. (e.g., increased handwashing, cancellation of events or activities)